Key Points

 Use the George Group table and strive for the World Class metrics.
 While it may take a while to achieve your goal, continue improving your PLT and thus your PCE.

 If reducing WIP is an important strategy for you to improve PLT, slowly drain the process WIP rather than doing it instantaneously.
-If you reduce WIP too quickly, you may starve your process, create out-of-stocks, and inadvertently increase PLT, thereby reducing your PCE.
+When you reduce WIP too quickly, you may starve your process, create out-of-stock, and inadvertently increase PLT, thereby reducing your PCE.

 PCE is a simple measure of the amount of time an item in a process is being subjected to customer value-added work that is important to the customer and that they are willing to pay for.
 It is expressed as a percentage of the customer value-added time divided by the total process lead time.